‘Alaskan Bush People’: Matt, Bam, & Noah Brown Relationship Rumors Run Rampant

 “That would be kinda weird seeing as how Browntown is just a television set…I imagine they will just go back home to Seattle when they are through filming.”

-But the general consensus seems to be that Noah has genuine feelings for Rhain, and the relationship doesn’t seem fake, unlike Noah’s previous relationship with Karryna Kauffman, an actress and model from California who was allegedly cast for the role as Noah’s date for an episode of Alaskan Bush People.
+But the consensus seems to be that Noah has genuine feelings for Rhain, and the relationship doesn’t seem fake, unlike Noah’s previous relationship with Karryna Kauffman, an actress and model from California who was allegedly cast for the role as Noah’s date for an episode of Alaskan Bush People.
 Radar Online goes on to share that Naoh isn’t the only Brown brother with a “new lady,” referring to Joshua “Bam Bam” Brown’s relationship status with Allison Kagan.
 The Inquisitr previously reported that Kagan is a producer that the Discovery Channel hired to film Alaskan Bush People.

 ‘Alaskan Bush People’ season 6 secret: Details leaked about Allison Kagan and Joshua Brown https://t.co/QDyu409NMm pic.twitter.com/aTByPh3zkD